 Circumcision is a procedure parents can choose to have for their baby during their first few days or weeks, but older kids can also benefit from having circumcisions.
-Jerome Pittman, MD, and his team at Gentle Circumcision in Culver City, California, specialize in performing circumcisions on older children and adults, which can be a more complex procedure than it is for an infant.
+Dr. Jerome Pittman and his team at Gentle Circumcision in Culver City, California, specialize in performing circumcisions for older children which can be a more involved procedure than it is for an infant.
 But our experience over the years combined with a proven protocol makes us one of the few facilities able to perform circumcision for kids using local anesthesia.

 Circumcision for kids is a specialty at Gentle Circumcision.
 The most popular time for circumcision is soon after birth or in the first few weeks of life.
 However, not all babies undergo circumcision at that time for various reasons.

 Dr. Pittman has exceptional skills in performing circumcisions on kids of all ages.
 He carries out circumcision for kids in one of two ways: Placement of a Plastibel circumcision device, a modified hand technique, or the combination of each method.

-Plastibell is the method used in baby circumcision and for older infants and toddlers.
+Plastibell technique is the method used in newborn circumcision but can also be used for older infants and toddlers.
 If your child is small enough, Dr. Pittman can use